 An easy way to neutralize brassy tones is with a hair toner.
-Blonde It Up Crystal Glow Toner is our top choice for color-treated blondes, bleached blondes and natural light blondes who are noticing yellow tones in their hair.
+Blonde It Up Crystal Glow Toner is our top choice for colour-treated blondes, bleached blondes and natural light blondes who are noticing yellow tones in their hair.

-The no-ammonia formula boosts your blonde with gorgeous pearlescent tones and a sheer veil of color that lasts up to three weeks.
+The no-ammonia formula boosts your blonde with gorgeous pearlescent tones and a sheer veil of colour that lasts up to three weeks.
 Try a blonde shade like Luminous Pearl and Radiant Opal or an expressive tone like Rose Quartz for something bold, bright and beautiful!

 Try a hair gloss

 A hair gloss provides instant colour and a shine refresh that will make all your blonde strands sing.
 The best part?
 You can do a hair gloss from the comfort of your own home with Clairol Colour Gloss Up.

 Colour Gloss Up is a zero-damage, zero-hassle solution.
 Its salon-inspired formula, featuring shea butter and argan oil, keeps your colour fresh for longer — lasting up to 10 washes.

 Whether you're rocking platinum blonde, ash blonde, silver or another shade of blonde, purple shampoo is a must-have product for keeping your shade crisp and cool in between colour touch-ups.

 Purple shampoo works by the concept of colour theory.
 On the colour wheel, purple is opposite yellow.
 That means the violet pigments in purple toning shampoos can neutralise unwanted yellow hair.
 Similarly, blue is the opposite of orange on the colour wheel.
 So those with orange pigments in their brown hair should add a blue shampoo to their hair care routine to banish brass.